Can I Use My Phone on the Niue Phone Network?

 Where to Get a Telecom Niue SIM Card

 Telecom Niue operates a kiosk at Hanan Airport on plane days where visitors can purchase SIM cards and a MIFI device if needed.
-Alternatively, you can visit the Telecom Niue office in the Alofi Commerical Centre.
+Alternatively, you can visit the Telecom Niue Office in the Alofi Commercial Centre.

-For more phone talk, see How to Get a Tourist SIM Card in Niue.
+- How to Get a Tourist SIM Card in Niue